-The following process takes place at a Web Access clinic:
+The following process takes place at a Web Access review:

-- The website owner and developers (people who work on the project) sit down with the Web Accessibility team.
+- The product/system/application owner and developers (people who work on the project) meet with the Web Accessibility team.

-- The screen reader user connects her laptop to a projector and opens the website or project that is the subject of the clinic.
+- The screen reader user connects her laptop to a projector and opens the project that is the subject of the review.

-- The screen reader user reads through the first few pages using a screen reader and points out any initial issues.
+- The screen reader user reads through the first few items/pages using a screen reader and points out any initial issues.

-- Following this initial run-through, the screen reader user will often attempt to complete tasks typically performed by site visitors (such as filling out a form or finding specific pages), to determine if there are any accessibility blockers.
+- Following this initial run-through, the screen reader user will often attempt to complete tasks typically performed by users (such as filling out a form or finding specific pages), to determine if there are any accessibility blockers.

 - Based on these findings, the Web Accessibility team will help determine the most critical accessibility errors found (if any), and provide recommendations for implementing fixes.